calcmogul/controls-engineering-in-frc/README.md

 #### Build system

-* Makefile should pull frccontrol and rerun all Python scripts if new commits were added.
-If pull fails due to lack of internet, ignore it.
 * Add make flag for compiling without chapter heading images
-* Fix bugs in dependencies
-  * Fix nonsquare system pzmaps in Python Control, then enable non-Slycot pzmaps for remaining examples
 * Add script that verifies all labels are referenced at least once

 ## Licensing